 We have prepared a Pre-Arrival Checklist of valuable information that will make arriving in Canada as smooth a process as possible.

-Volunteerism is an important part of Canadian society and lifestyle.
-It helps you settle in faster, make friends, practice skills and even it might lead you – in some cases – to a job at the organization where you are volunteering or somewhere else.
+Volunteering is an important part of Canadian society and lifestyle.
+It helps you settle in faster, make friends, practice skills and even it might lead you — in some cases — to a job at the organization where you are volunteering or somewhere else.
 You can find hundreds of volunteering opportunities in community organizations and other non-profits in your area by contacting your local volunteer centre.
 You can also ask your relatives, friends or colleagues for volunteer opportunities that suit your skills and interests.
 You should consider volunteering in your community as it is an important tool that can help you integrate faster into society and workforce.
 Even one afternoon of volunteering a week would be helpful.

-One of the most well-known internship programs is Career Bridge.
-It is an innovative program that allows you to apply for paid internships at Canada’s leading private, public or non-profit sector employers.
-The program regularly posts internship opportunities and offers paid internships of four, six, nine or 12 months for recent immigrants:
+Another effective way to acquire Canadian experience is through internships.
+Career Edge is an innovative internship program that allows you to apply for paid internships at Canada’s leading private, public or non-profit sector employers.
+The program regularly posts internship opportunities and offers paid internships of four, six, nine or twelve months for recent immigrants: